 1) I was concerned that the casts might reduce hoof flexion, restrict blood flow and lead to heel contraction and/or slow healing.

 The fact that the cast does reduce hoof flexion to an extent can actually work in your favor.
 It is very common for domestic horses to have under-developed digital cushions and lateral cartilages.
 The weakness and instability causes them to incorrectly impact on their toes.
 They can move this way for a lifetime and never develop the back of the foot.
-The stability of the cast often breaks this pattern and allows the horse to comfortably impact heel first; starting the process of developing the back of the foot.
+The stability of the cast often breaks this pattern and allows the horse to comfortably impact heel first, starting the process of developing the internal structures of the back of the foot.

 2) I was concerned that the cast might excessively weaken/soften the foot and lead to problems with fungal infection in the frogs and white lines.

 The cast breathes.
 In my testing process, I have used them for 3-6 week intervals in wet, muddy turnout conditions with no significant problems with fungal infection or excess moisture.
-I do believe that no form of hoof protection could be healthier than barefootedness IF the current health and conditions allow it.
+I do believe that no form of hoof protection could be healthier than being barefoot, IF the current health and conditions allow comfortable and correct movement.
 If not, the casts are a very useful tool with minimal negative effects.
 When you first remove a hoof cast, the sole and frog will be soft and unconditioned, but typically undamaged.
 Because of this softness and lack of callus, I expect to need hoof boots for riding at first, but have not seen any further complications.

-3) I was concerned that they might be over-used; becoming another style of permanent horseshoeing that ultimately degrades the health and quality of the foot.
-“Use it or loose it” is nature’s law.
+3) I was concerned that they might be over-used, becoming just another style of permanent horseshoeing that ultimately degrades the health and quality of the foot over time.
+“Use it or lose it” is nature’s law.

 Once you start working with hoof casting and epoxies, your own imagination is the limit.
 I’ll discuss some basic variations I have seen success with: